 The solution?
 Ask your super fund for a fee schedule and a clear explanation of exactly what you're paying for.

-The S&P ASX 200 fell 40% between March 2008 and March 2009, and Australian super funds were the third-worst performing retirement funds among the more than 30 OECD countries from 2008 to 2010 – only Portugal and Estonia did worse.
+Once again, the worldwide financial crisis is a case in point.
+The S&P ASX 200 fell 40% between March 2008 and March 2009, and many super accounts took a similar nose dive.
+Australian super funds were the third-worst performing retirement funds among the more than 30 OECD countries from 2008 to 2010 – only Portugal and Estonia did worse.